This site was developed by Mark Harris of London, Ontario. I am a Professional Geoscientist and have been promoting our waterfalls online since 1999

 If you browse this site you will see many photographs that have graciously provided by many, many dozens of people.
 For every photo that you see, there are information snippets that have be incorporated into the site's content.
 Hundreds of people have contributed to this project through the years.

-The following is a (probably incomplete) list of people that have contributed images for use on this site.
-Thanks to anyone that I have missed, and thanks to those of you that contributed information that may not be as obvious to the user.
+The following is a (probably incomplete) list of just the people that have contributed images for use on this site.
+Thanks to anyone that I have missed, and just as many thanks to those of you that contributed information that may not be as obvious to the user.

 Adam Correia, Alex Shik, Ali Ryder, Allan Webb, Allen Woodliffe, Amii Hache, Andrew Richfield, Angelo Garcia, Ann Hood, Anneke Van Dyk, Austin Bour, Barbara Kelly, Billy Wilson, Bob Stanlick, Bob Winter, Brad Jennings, Brian Couch, Brian Emblin, Brian Fisher, Bryan Couch, Chantel Denoyers, Charles Fraresso, Chris Schneider, Chris Wilbur, Christine North, Craig Dawson, Craig Martin,